shlemiel/vimrc/README.md

 * Removed foldcolumn=1 (Convinient when copy-pasting on remote terminal.)
 * Removed mapping of F5 to compilation (Use build scripts on a dedicated terminal.)
 * Removed mapping of ,w
-* Removed mapping of to and tc
 * Removed mapping of 0 to ^
 * Removed mapping of ,j and `<C-j>`
+* Removed mapping of Space, C-Space
+* Removed mapping of ,p and ,n
+* Removed some of mappings of vim-multiple-cursors
 * Removed automatic cleaning of trailing white spaces
 * Removed bracket autocompletion
 * Removed xdate

-* Removed mapping of Space, C-Space to searches
+* Changed mapping of toggle paste to ,p
-* Removed some of mappings of vim-multiple-cursors

 ## Included Plugins